What would you say if someone...

-Never pay for work in advance.
-Withhold payment until the job is completed.
+Never pay for work in advance; withhold payment until the job is complete.
 Pay by check, not cash.

-The cause sounds worthy and the solicitor is sincere, but it's a charity you've never heard of, or its name sounds like that of a well-known charitable group.
+The cause sounds worthy and the solicitor is sincere, but it's a charity you've never heard of, or its name that sounds kind of like a well-known charitable group.
 Before you give: